 A few years ago, I recollect a conversation between a Clinical Vice President (VP) and a well-respected clinician.
 The clinician wanted to design a large sample size study.
 But there was no scientific or statistical reasoning behind the clinician’s proposal.
 The VP was quick to comment, “I’ve never heard you be so unscientific in all the years we’ve worked together” The VP’s comment broke everyone into laughter, making it easier to have the much harder conversation of reducing the sample size.

 Clinical research is a regulated industry.
 We’re always talking about compliance, patient safety, and good clinical practice.
 A sense of humor can put you and your colleagues at ease and not take everything so seriously.

 Paying attention to details is exceptionally important.
 Some people, intentionally or unintentionally, just don’t pay attention to details.

 For example, if you are planning an investigator meeting, you need to understand pay attention to meeting logistics and content.
 Why?
 Because you’re inviting physicians and research coordinators to spend anywhere between 2-16 hours on your project.
-If you expect them to the attentive during your presentations, the meeting flow needs to be top notch with every single detail mapped out.
+If you expect them to the attentive during your presentations, the meeting flow needs to be top-notch with every single detail mapped out.

-Another area where attention to details is necessary is medical writing.
+Another area where attention to detail is necessary is medical writing.
 Writing clinical reports is not an easy task.
 Combined that with paying attention to document formatting and grammar can be daunting.
 If you are not good with formatting documents, learn to master the skill or outsource the work.